sezanzeb/input-remapper/readme/development.md

 In the tearDown functions, usually one of `quick_cleanup` or `cleanup` should be called.
 This avoids making a test fail that comes after your new test, because some state variables might still be modified by yours.

+## Advices

+Do not use GTKs `foreach` methods, because when the function fails it just freezes up completely.
+Use `get_children()` and iterate over it with regular python `for` loops.

+use `gtk_iteration` in tests when interacting with GTK methods to trigger events to be emitted.

 ## Releasing